 And if you are going on an adventurous trip like hiking multiple days into the jungle or trekking across a desert, then you may want to bring everything you need with you.

-Assess things that you absolutely NEED on your trip and eliminate things that you are not going to use.
+Evaluate what items you NEED on your trip and bring them with you.
+And eliminate things that you might not need.
 If you need it later on, you can replace it or buy a new one.

 6. Take out all the “but I might need this later” items